 This helps us to evaluate the course and how effective it is.

 Usually, courses will be for between 6 and 12 people (including any carers who are attending to provide additional support).

 Who teaches the course?

-EMPOWER courses are led by a trained educator who will facilitate the session and answer any questions that you may have.
+EMPOWER courses are routinely led by trained educators who will facilitate the group session and answer any questions that you may have.

 My GP has enrolled me.
 What do I do now?

 We will send out a confirmation letter and a questionnaire to fill in and take with you to the session.

 What personal details do I have to provide and who are they shared with?

 Your doctor will share some key pieces of information with us including contact details and clinical information that are relevant to your diabetes.

 We follow data protection laws as well as additional data management required by the NHS.